-In the Top Boot device the ESN is located at addresses 1FF000h-1FF007h in word mode (or addresses 3FE000h-3FE00Fh in byte mode).
-In the Bottom Boot device the ESN is located at addresses 00000h-00007Fh in word mode (or 000000h-0000FFh in byte mode).
+In the Top Boot device the ESN will be at addresses 1FF000h-1FF007h in word mode (or addresses 3FE000h-3FE00Fh in byte mode).

-Customer Lockable: SecSi Sector NOT Programmed or Protected At the Factory expanding the size of the available Flash array.
+Customer Lockable: SecSi Sector NOT Programmed or Protected At the Factory

+If the security feature is not required, the SecSi Sector can be treated as an additional Flash memory space, expanding the size of the available Flash array.
 The SecSi Sector can be read any number of times, but can be programmed and locked only once, and cannot be erased.
 Note that the accelerated programming (ACC) and unlock bypass functions are not available when programming the SecSi Sector.